InterACT Global Study Trip to Rwanda, 2025

 • Skills and knowledge to embed best practices into service programs

-• Relationships with other Wexner Field Fellows
+• Relationships with other senior-level Jewish communal professionals

 What are the costs of the trip?

-The program fee is $5,500 (not including flight).
 In addition to the program fee, you will be responsible for:

 • Flight